Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Abstract

 \section{Abstract}

 Einstein-Podolsky-Rosen (EPR) steering is one of the most intriguing features of quantum mechanics and an important resource for quantum communication.
-The inevitable loss and noise in the quantum channel will lead to decrease of the steerability and turn it from two-way to one-way.
-Despite an extensive research on protecting entanglement from decoherence, it remains a challenge to protect EPR steering due to its intrinsic difference from entanglement.
-Here, we experimentally demonstrate the distillation of Gaussian EPR steering in lossy and noisy environment using measurement-based noiseless linear amplification.
-Our scheme recovers the two-way steerability from one-way in certain region of loss and enhances EPR steering for both directions.
-We also show that the distilled EPR steering allows to extract secret key in one-sided device-independent quantum key distribution.
+For practical applications, it remains a challenge to protect EPR steering from decoherence due to its intrinsic difference from entanglement.
+Here, we experimentally demonstrate the distillation of Gaussian EPR steering and entanglement in lossy and noisy environments using measurement-based noiseless linear amplification.
+Different from entanglement distillation, the extension of steerable region happens in the distillation of EPR steering besides the enhancement of steerabilities.
+We demonstrate that the two-way or one-way steerable region is extended after the distillation of EPR steering when the NLA is implemented based on Bob's or Alice's measurement results.
+We also show that the NLA helps to extract secret key from insecure region in one-sided device-independent quantum key distribution with EPR steering.
 Our work paves the way for quantum communication exploiting EPR steering in practical quantum channels.